Barry Kamen: Art practice

-Kamen had always had a dedicated drawing practise and had developed an extraordinary level of draftsmanship early under the influence of his father, who brought back technical drawing paper from the factory in which he worked for the children to use.
+Kamen had always had a dedicated drawing practise and had developed an impressive handle on draftsmanship early under the influence of his father, who brought back technical drawing paper from the factory in which he worked for the children to use.
 Fashion shoots and important moments were all recorded in Kamen’s many sketchbooks, all of which remain in his archive.

 However, in 1989, following the death of Ray Petri (which he documented in his drawing series Buffalo Last Breath), Kamen began to dedicate himself seriously to his work as an artist.
 His first solo show was in that same year, at Jean-Paul Gaultier’s studio in Paris, where he showed his first major series of canvasses under the exhibition title 'Treasure'.
 Kamen’s early work in painting is characterised by primary colours, colour blocks with black outlines, signifying a beginning in his lifelong exploration into abstraction.
 Early work in this style included album art for Nick Kamen (his brother, fellow Buffulo muse and Madonna collaborator), Elton John, Diana Ross, Manic Street Preachers and UB40.
 Kamen’s early works in film included backing films for the Rolling Stones live in concert.